swechencheng/swechencheng.github.io/_posts/2025-03-24-custom-upperdir-in-meta-readonly-rootfs-overlay.md

 The RO rootfs is running squashfs over UBI block device emulation for saving spaces.
 And an RW "overlay" sits on top of that.

 You can read more how basically it works in [Marcus Folkesson's blog].

-I have [a PR] to merge my changes to upstream.

 Last but not least, people may ask:
 - How to cleanup the old `upperdir`s?